Subscribe Login

 HEALTH and Wellness Minister Dr Christopher Tufton has announced a sweeping accountability crackdown across Jamaica’s public health system, and has warned that regional health authorities, boards, and public agencies will face sanctions for financial mismanagement, procurement breaches, and chronic reporting failures.

-According to Tufton, the framework will target long-standing weaknesses in procurement, financial reporting, internal auditing, and governance oversight.
+According to Tufton, the framework will be rolled out over shortly and will target longstanding weaknesses in procurement, financial reporting, internal auditing and governance oversight.

-“We are fully mindful of the constitutional separation between policy, administration, and operation and the statutory role of boards under the PBMA [Public Bodies Management and Accountability] Act.
+“We are fully mindful of the constitutional separation between policy, administration, and operation and the statutory role of boards under the PPMA (Public Bodies Management and Accountability) Act.
 For the next 12 to 18 months we will be moving to establish internal systems to address a number of the areas that we think are where we have shortcomings.
 Some are rules that are already in place, but need to be enforced, but we will also be imposing some timelines and some appropriate level of sanctions for non-compliance,” said Tufton.

-Among the most immediate changes is a requirement for regional health authorities to improve financial reporting.
+Among the most immediate changes announced is a requirement for regional health authorities to improve their financial reporting.

 “All regional health authorities will be required to bring their financial statements and reports in Parliament fully up to date within the next 12 months.
 Boards and regional directors will be held directly accountable for delivery,” Tufton declared.